yazhini2828/FarmStat-INDIA---A-Statistical-Analysis-/README.md

 Also, we have used Maximum Liklihood Estimator to check the best distribution that fits the data the best.

+We have also done some visualization using power BI to make the analysis even better.

 Finally, conclusions and predictions.